carlottostromstedt/carlottostromstedt.github.io/presentations/security_schulung/presentation_en.md

 ## Clean Desk Policy

-- The Clean Desk Policy supports the VIV principles
+- The Clean Desk Policy supports the CIA principles

 ## Lock your screen!
 </div>